papsti/macpan-workshop/syllabus.md

 We stress the importance of data and other factual inputs, including expert opinions, into the modelling process.
 We are concerned with modelling specific real-world problems, and so none of the steps should be too abstract.

 We will use this model refinement cycle to provide context when concepts are introduced in the workshop.
-The instructor will take a modelling example through one cycle during the workshop (TODO: what should this example be?).
+The instructor will take a modelling example through one cycle during the workshop (Note: The example that we will use needs to be discussed as the contract proceeds).
 Participants will be given time to try some of these techniques on [their own models that they have come prepared with](#suggested-preparation).

 ## Objectives